TimBest/travel-blog/_posts/_drafts/2022-07-03-serengeti-safari-experience.md

 ## Elements of the Serengeti
 When I think about the Serengeti, several components come to mind:
   • The amazing animals - covered in [link to post]
   • Brilliant sunrises and sunsets along the flat plains
   • The clear night sky filled with millions of stars
-	• Our unique stays between hotels and tented lodges
-		○ Lobo Lodge
+  • Our unique stays between hotels and tented lodges ○ Lobo Lodge
     ○ Osupoko Tented Lodge
     ○ Seronera Lodge
-	• Multicourse meals and packed lunches prepared by our hotels
+  • Multi-course meals and packed lunches prepared by our hotels
   • The colonial and hunting history of the park

 ## The Land of Sunrises and Sunsets